Ariel

 prosecuted patent applications in a wide variety of technical areas

-including digital systems, software, mechanical, semiconductor, data
+including digital systems, software, mechanical, data mining, and electronic

 Before